• Skip to primary navigation

 1. If you love the Project Rock line and are on a budget or just want to save money.

-2. If you’re a recreational lifter/athlete that also wants a shoe you can wear on a day-to-day basis.
+2. If you’re a recreational lifter/athlete who also wants a shoe you can wear on a day-to-day basis.

 3. If you like training shoes that have simplistic construction and decent durability.